 - Canadian-Made Signage: The display was manufactured and installed by Media Resources, a company specializing in digital LED and 3D installations based in Oakville, Ontario.

-- Dimensions: The sign stands over 104 feet tall (approximately 13 stories).
-While precise total width varies due to its unique three-sided design, one source mentions it is a 'twin in size' to a previous sign that was 130 feet tall by 20 feet wide per side.
+- Dimensions: The sign stands over 31.7 metres (104 feet) tall (approximately 13 storeys).
+To visualize that immense scale, imagine taking a mature blue whale—the largest animal to ever live on Earth—and standing it completely upright on its tail right against the hotel facade.
+While precise total width varies due to its unique three-sided design, one source mentions it is a "twin in size" to a previous sign that was 39.6 metres (130 feet) tall by 6.1 metres (20 feet) wide per side.

 - Design: The unique three-sided structure ensures optimal visibility from various vantage points, including both the Canadian and American sides of Niagara Falls.